-This half term we are going to be learning about Fantastic Beasts and where to find them
+This half term we are going to be learning all about The Victorians!

-It promises to be an exciting topic full of fun and exciting learning opportunities about different types of animals and where they live.
+It promises to be another exciting topic full of fun and exciting learning opportunities and completely different as we are learning from home!

 Information about our class